KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

     - Therefore, when validating, for each utxo contained in the `1of2` address, calculate whether or not the utxo's vins contain the owner's pubkey
 - During the course of validation, we fully check opreturn format

 This validation logic is performed in the `HeirValidate()` function.
 The function is invoked whenever a CC transaction bearing the appropriate eval code occurs on the chain.
-When this eval code appears, the consensus mechansim calls the `HeirValidate()` function, executes the indicated validation code, and adds the transaction to the chain.
+When this eval code appears, the consensus mechanism calls the `HeirValidate()` function, executes the indicated validation code, and adds the transaction to the chain.

 #### HeirValidate() Implementation